kgupta26/sp-connector-manager/README.md

 ### Get a list of Running Connectors

-* Validate.
-Let's check if the service is up.
+* Let's check if the service is up.
 The Connect Manager is running on `localhost:8080`.
 Let's make a request to get a list of running connectors.
 Open a new terminal and run:

 ```
 curl -X GET -H 'Authorization: open sesame' 'http://localhost:8080/connectors/running'